Tarkpt/Demo/README.md

 # Pattern library

-This document will describe the structure of my attempt of a  pattern library
+This document will describe the structure of my attempt of creating a  pattern library

 ---